Tesfaye Gebre Kidan

 Tesfaye Gebre Kidan Geletu (ተስፋዬ ገብረ ኪዳን ገለቱ, c.
-1935 – 4 June 2004) was an Ethiopian general who was the acting president of Ethiopia for one week in late May 1991.
+1935 – 4 June 2004) was an Ethiopian military officer and politician who was the interim president of Ethiopia for one week in late May 1991.

 Biography

-Military career

-Prior to joining the Holetta Military Academy, Tesfaye took a one year teacher training course to become an elementary school teacher.
-After completing his training, he was assigned to Gamo Gofa province.
-Because of little pay and bad living conditions, he left his teaching job to join the Holetta Military Academy.
+An ethnic Amhara from the eastern province of Hararghe, Tesfaye took a one year teacher training course to become an elementary school teacher.
+After completing his training, he was assigned to Gamu-Gofa province.
+Because of little pay and bad living conditions, he left his teaching job to join the Ethiopian Army and later enrolled at the Holetta Military Academy.

 At the academy he met Mengistu Haile Mariam; according to Gebru Tareke, along with Legesse Asfaw and Gebreyes Wolde Hana Tesfaye was part of Mengistu's inner circle, his "pals Mengistu knew more intimately in less pressing times, men who played and drank with him and stood by him during the bloody factional days of the Derg."
-While a colonel, Tesfaye was a member of the Derg, the military committee which seized power from Emperor Haile Selassie, and which would later order the executions of his officials and allegedly the murder of the deposed Emperor himself.
+While a colonel, Tesfaye was a member of the Derg, the military committee which seized power from Emperor Haile Selassie, and which would later order the executions of his officials and allegedly the murder of the deposed emperor himself.
 He had military successes in Somalia and Eritrea, notably as commander of the forces around Jijiga during the Ogaden War.

 Elevated to the rank of Lt.
-General, Tesfaye Gebre Kidan went on to serve as the longtime Minister of Defence, then on 14 May 1988 was made military governor and general commander in Eritrea.
+General, Tesfaye Gebre Kidan went on to serve as the longtime minister of defence, then on 14 May 1988 was made military governor and general commander in Eritrea.
 He was recalled to Addis Ababa from Asmara to serve on the military tribunal, which tried the high-ranking officers who had tried to depose President Mengistu in 1989 following the decisive defeat at the Battle of Shire.